-Founded on the central principles of the liberal arts, Furman’s Master of Arts in Teaching program is for graduates of key subject areas wishing to pursue a career in Secondary Education (grades 9-12).
-With a cross-discipline approach that will enhance your critical thinking skills and teach you how to communicate effectively with other teachers and school administrators, our program will prepare you to work in a specialized area where quality teachers are in high demand.
+Founded on the central principles of the liberal arts, Furman’s Master of Arts in Teaching (MAT) is for those wanting to pursue a career in Secondary Education (grades 9-12).
+Our cross-disciplinary approach will enhance your critical thinking skills, teach you how to communicate effectively with other teachers and school administrators, and prepare you to work in a specialized area where quality teachers are in high demand.

 Pick one of the following: